vinnAnony/lara-graphql/README.md

 ## About Lara-Graphql

-This is the a laravel project that implements GraphQL API.
+This is a GraphQL-Powered Laravel API.
+Built with the help of [Laravel GraphQL](https://github.com/rebing/graphql-laravel).

 ## Contributors